Uh Oh! It seems you’re using an Ad blocker!

 By adding and subtracting a number of revolutions, you can find any positive and negative coterminal angle.
 For example, if the chosen angle is: α = 14°, then by adding and subtracting 10 revolutions you can find coterminal angles as follows:

-While finding positive and negative coterminal angles always keep in mind that The revolutions must be large enough to change the sign.
+When finding the positive and negative coterminal angles, always remember that the revolutions must be large enough to reverse the sign.
 For example, if you have one revolution then it will be not enough to give you a negative coterminal angle and you will just get two positive angles, 15°, and 13°.

 Coterminal angles of any given angle can be calculated by using the following formula: